dawtmaytrikx/homescience/1 - Potassium Bromate.md

 ### Electrolyte
 The electrolyte can be recycled multiple times, and doing so increases the yield because it eventually becomes saturated with KBrO<sub>3</sub>.
 After the first run it was considered to increase the concentration of the KBr, though after the third run a 2 M solution proved to be ideal, because more would probably not go into solution at the temperature the cell runs at.
 An increased initial concentration of KBr might work if the voltage were increased.

-## To-Do
-- [x] run until electrolyte becomes saturated, observe if it can be recycled and how it affects the yield
-- [ ] try different cell designs to increase batch size, current density and rate of reaction
-- [ ] test a number of different electrodes
-- [ ] test other additives
 ## References